yggdrasil-network/yggdrasil-network.github.io/_posts/2021-06-19-preparing-for-v0-4.md

 We are looking forward to releasing Yggdrasil v0.4 and are optimistic that the benefits will significantly outweigh any disruption caused at this stage.
 We've also made a number of other fixes and developed both iOS and Android apps, which we will talk more about soon.

-We will be continuing to perfect the release candidates and will make announcements both in our [Matrix channel](https://matrix.to/#/#yggdrasil:matrix.org) and on the blog around the time of the release.
+We will be continuing to perfect the release candidates and will make announcements both in our <strike>>Matrix channel</strike> and on the blog around the time of the release.
 Please stay tuned for updates!

 As always, please bear in mind that Yggdrasil is not production-grade software and we ask you to continue to [report problems to us on GitHub](https://github.com/yggdrasil-network/yggdrasil-go/issues).